TanelPastarus/Trial-task/README.md

 ### Else

-The cronjob is running every every hour on minut 15 to update the weather database with new weather data.
+The cronjob is running once every hour on minute 15 to update the weather database with new weather data.
 It can be changed from `application.resources` file.

 The data.sql file includes the initial data for delivery base fees and vehicle extra fees (that were provided in the task description).